 - What major campaigns will you use as an entry point for new people?”

 (Did you know that 9 out of 10 people will come to church if invited?
 Equip your church to invite newcomers with these invitation tools: Guest Invitation Cards)

 GOAL #2: We will help attenders to get better connected.

 GOAL #3: We will help our members grow in spiritual maturity.

 GOAL #4: We will deploy more people in ministry and develop more leaders.

 GOAL #5: We will fulfill the Great Commission locally, globally, and cross-culturally.

-Read the full article here for more about these goals to make 2019 your best ministry year yet!
+Read the full article here for more about these goals to make this your best ministry year yet!